 Execute privileges must be explicitly granted to callers of TIPs or procedures.
 This privilege cannot be granted through a role.

 Any TIP user wanting to trace a TIP must be granted execute privileges on the rtrace and ptrace procedures.
-Refer to the "Configuring PGAU" chapters appropriate for your communications protocol in the Oracle Procedural Gateway for APPC Installation and Configuration Guide, and the Oracle Database Application Developer’s Guide for more information.
+Refer to the "Configuring PGAU" chapter appropriate for your communications protocol in the Oracle Procedural Gateway for APPC Installation and Configuration Guide, and the Oracle Database 10g Application Developer’s Guide for more information.
 For example:

 After a TIP has been developed, the TIP user must be granted execute privileges on the TIP by the TIP owner.
 The TIP owner is usually PGAADMIN, but can be another user who has been granted either the PGDDDEF or PGDDGEN roles.
 For example:

 C:\> sqlplus tip_owner\pw@database_specification_string SQL> grant execute on tipname to tip_user_userid;